Macuyiko/blog/content/2011/2011_01_slowloris-and-mitigations-for-apache.md

         }
     }

-You can also download an OWASP (Open Web Application Security Project) tool found [here](http://www.owasp.org/index.php/OWASP_HTTP_Post_Tool)Â which does the same.
+You can also download an OWASP (Open Web Application Security Project) tool found [here](http://www.owasp.org/index.php/OWASP_HTTP_Post_Tool) which does the same.
 The tool contains a GUI which lets you choice the attack method (slow headers or slow post), has proxy support, and allows setting attack parameters.
 The slow header attack can use GET or POST requests, whereas my script above can not and only uses GET.
 Not that it matters much for that method, as the headers are the crucial factor.

 The attack certainly works.
 In my testing, I was able to DOS about 30% of all sampled webservers (retrieved from just random Google results), including my own.
-A funny side effect of this method is that, once you stop attacking, the serverÂ immediatelyÂ becomes responsive again as the connection pool is freed.
+A funny side effect of this method is that, once you stop attacking, the server immediately becomes responsive again as the connection pool is freed.
 The slow post attack worked more reliable in my testing than the slow headers.

 #  Mitigation

 Preventing the attack is not easy.
-The Apache developers are [aware](http://article.gmane.org/gmane.comp.apache.devel/37794)Â of the problem, but some architectural changes are needed before the problem will be solved.
+The Apache developers are [aware](http://article.gmane.org/gmane.comp.apache.devel/37794) of the problem, but some architectural changes are needed before the problem will be solved.
 In the meantime, some users have made some suggestions and/or developed solutions themselves:

-  - Using Apache modules such asÂ mod_limitipconn, mod qos, mod_evasive, mod_security, mod_noloris, and mod_antiloris.
+  - Using Apache modules such as mod_limitipconn, mod qos, mod_evasive, mod_security, mod_noloris, and mod_antiloris.
   - Making some changes to Apache configuration.
   - Using load balancers or proxies.
 Setting up [Varnish](http://www.varnish-cache.org/) in front of Apache seems to be a popular choice.
   - Using IPTABLES to block a lot of simultaneous requests from the same IP
   - Using Fail2Ban or similar software to ban IP's based on log data
-  - Making changes to Linux/FreeBSD network parameters using accf,Â pfctl,Â sysctl
+  - Making changes to Linux/FreeBSD network parameters using accf, pfctl, sysctl

 Since I want to try to keep things simple, I'll look at the Apache configuration, and some helpful modules.

 ##  Apache Configuration

-This mainly concerns tuning the following:Â `KeepAliveTimeout` andÂ `Timeout`.
+This mainly concerns tuning the following: `KeepAliveTimeout` and `Timeout`.

 `Timeout` does the following ([docs](http://httpd.apache.org/docs/current/mod/core.html)):